Our physics and astronomy PhD program typically takes five to seven years to complete and includes:

 - PHY/AST 595: PhD Research in Physics/Astrophysics.
 Instructor permission required for registration.
 This is the cousre for which each student registers each semester after joining a research group, as a way of recording academic actiity after completion of formal courses.
 The credit-hour number for which one registers it the difference between the full-time credit-hour total (9 credits for research and teaching assistants, 12 credits otherwise) and the number of credits of formal or reading courses taken; thus a research assistant who takes no formal courses in a given semester registers for at least 9 credit-hours of PHY or AST 595.

 All graduate students in our department are given, upon admission, a tuition waiver good for 90 credit-hours.
-Full-time graduate students who hold research or teaching assistantships must register for at least 9 credit-hours each semester, until the 90-credit limit is reached.
-Full-time students who do not serve as TAs or RAs must register for at least 12 credit-hours each semester.
-After completion of formal courses and entrance into the research groups, students should usually register for 9 credit-hours each semester of PHY or AST 595 PhD Research in Physics/Astrophysics.
+Full-time graduate students who hold research or teaching assistantships must register for at least 12 credit-hours each semester, until the 90-credit limit is reached.
+If you reach 90 units hours, you may not register for any more unit bearing courses without special approval from both the Department and the AS&E GEPA office.
+If you reach 90 credit hours in a semester causing units for that semester to be under the 12 required to be full-time, you will also need to add either PHYS 997 onto your schedule as a placeholder to make you full-time if it is in your 4th year, or if in your 5th year or beyond, please add PHYS 999 as the place holder for full-time enrollment as well.
+After completion of formal courses and entrance into the research groups, students should usually register for 12 units each semester of PHY or AST 595 PhD Research in Physics/Astrophysics.
 After passing the 90-credit limit, full-time graduate students in residence must register for PHY or AST 999 each semester.
 Enrollment in PHY 999 requires a continuation fee, which is usually -- though not always -- paid by the student's thesis advisor using research funds.